MrHaJu/Code-Institute-Projekt-2-CSS-HTML-JavaScript/readme.md

 * Have fun, playing a Quiz game.

-#### First Time Visitor Goals
+#### First-Time Visitor Goals

-* I want to find out what i can do with this app.
+* I want to find out what I can do with this app.
 * I want to be able to navigate the site easily.
 * I want to read the Instructions.
 * I want to enter my Player Name.
 * I want to play the Quiz game.
 * I want to view my Score.
-* I want to decide if i play another round or to end the Game after i viewed my Score.
+* I want to decide if I play another round or end the Game after I viewed my Score.

 #### Returning Visitor Goals

 * I want to enter my Player Name.
 * I want to play the Quiz game.
 * I want to view my Score.
-* I want to decide if i play another round or to end the Game after i viewed my Score.
+* I want to decide if I play another round or end the Game after I viewed my Score.

 - - -